RetroDECK/ES-DE/INSTALL-DEV.md

 # EmulationStation Desktop Edition (ES-DE) v2.0 (development version) - Building and advanced configuration

-**Note:** This is a quite technical document intended for those that are interested in compiling ES-DE from source code, or would like to customize the configuration.
-If you just want to start using the software, check out [USERGUIDE-DEV.md](USERGUIDE-DEV.md) instead.

-Also note that this document is only relevant for the current ES-DE development version, if you would like to see the documentation for the latest stable release, refer to [INSTALL.md](INSTALL.md) instead.
+This document is only relevant for the current ES-DE development version, if you would like to see the documentation for the latest stable release, refer to [INSTALL.md](INSTALL.md) instead.

 Table of contents: